microsoft/vscode-docs/docs/copilot/faq.md

 ### Why is my Copilot Chat extension blocked?

-If you receive a message that a third-party extension is blocked from using Copilot Chat, the extension was likely disabled due to a detected pattern of abuse coming from that specific extension.
+If you receive a message that an extension is blocked from using Copilot Chat, the extension was likely disabled due to a detected pattern of abuse coming from that specific extension.
 Contact the publisher of the extension when you encounter this issue.
-You can find the publisher information on the extension details page in the VS Code Marketplace.
+You can find the publisher information on the extension details page in the Visual Studio Marketplace.

 ## Additional resources